-All members of the school community should feel able to raise or report any concerns about children's safety or potential failures in the school safeguarding regime.
-The school/college has a complaints procedure available to parents, learners and members of staff and visitors who wish to report concerns or complaints.
-This can be found on the school website.
+All members of the School community should feel able to raise or report any concerns about children's safety or potential failures in the School safeguarding regime.
+The school has a complaints procedure available to parents, learners and members of staff and visitors who wish to report concerns or complaints.
+This can be found on the school website or accessed upon request from the school office.